stephanosterburg/stephanosterburg.github.io/_posts/2019-04-07-text_classification_part_3.md

 > This is an open source dataset composed of millions of news articles mostly scraped from a curated list of 1001 domains from http://www.opensources.co/.
 Because the list does not contain any reliable websites, additionally NYTimes and Webhose English News Articles articles have been included to balance the classes better.
 The dataset is still work in progress, and for now, the public version includes only 9,408,908 articles (745 out of 1001 domains).

-The available data more than 26GB on disk when we unzip the file and more than 75GB in RAM using pandas.
+The available data has more than 26GB on disk when we unzip the file and more than 75GB in RAM using pandas.
 For that reason, I considered using [dask](https://dask.org/).
 However, loading the CSV file ended in a ParserError (`Error tokenizing data.
 C error: EOF inside string starting at row 63`) and apparently, this is a [known problem](https://stackoverflow.com/q/45752805/5983691) with dask's read_csv if the file contains a newline character between quotes.

 To read the CSV file with pandas, the same row (63) ended in a `_csv.Error: field larger than field limit (131072)`.
-To address that error we have to increase the `csv.field_size_limit`.
+To address that error we have to first increase the `csv.field_size_limit`.

 ```python
 # _csv.Error: field larger than field limit (131072)